-We are going to focus on how to use the Blueprint Framework, a framework that is a little bit more mainstream and mature than the rest (I am not saying better).
-We have getting started guides, advanced tutorials, plugins, tools and apps and some insightful further reading articles.
+We will focus on how to use the Blueprint Framework, a framework that is a little bit more mainstream and mature than the rest (I am not saying better).
+We have getting started guides, advanced tutorials, plugins, tools and apps, and some insightful further reading articles.

 The Blueprint CSS Framework Toolbox

 “Blueprint is a CSS framework, which aims to cut down on your development time.
 It gives you a solid foundation to build your project on top of, with an easy-to-use grid, sensible typography, useful plugins, and even a stylesheet for printing.”

 What does Blueprint offer?

 - A CSS reset that eliminates the discrepancies across browsers.

 - A solid grid that can support the most complex of layouts.

 - Typography based on expert principles that predate the web.